Fees at UNSW include tuition fees, the student services and amenities fee (SSAF), and other incidental fees.

 The Student Services and Amenities Fee (SSAF) is compulsory.
 The SSAF contributes to the provision of amenities and non-academic services such as health services, financial advice, sporting and recreational activities, student advocacy and legal services.
 The amount you pay is based on your study load.

 - SA-HELP is a Commonwealth loan scheme that can help you pay all or part of your Student Services and Amenities Fee (SSAF).

 Help with fee payments

 - If you need help paying your fees, you might be eligible for financial assistance.

 - If you have questions or need further support with fees, you can contact the Student Financials Team.

 Fee payment plans

 If exceptional circumstances mean you’re having difficulty paying your tuition fees, you can apply for a payment plan.
 This means you pay your fees in instalments.
-Payment plans are usually for one semester or term at a time.
+Payment plans are usually for one term at a time.

 - Learn about how payment plans and the instalment process works.
 You can also access the application form.